 If you see someone else’s distress signal, you should attempt to assist.
 Use Channel 16 to notify the Coast Guard of the vessel in distress and make sure they’re aware of the situation and the position of the signaling boat.

 Here at Formula, safety is our priority.
-We design our boats not only to maximize performance and functionality but to protect you and your passengers.
+We design our boats to maximize performance and functionality and to protect you and your passengers.